mathisonian/react-editable-svg-label/README.md

 ### Properties

+**focusOnOpen**: Give the input focus when it's opened.

-Anything that is passed as a prop to the editable label will be passed on to the svg `text` element
+Anything else that is passed as a prop to the editable label will be passed on to the svg `text` element

 ## Development (`src`, `lib` and the build process)